 May 20, 1974 (Cannes Film Festival) — 130 minutes, color, 35mm, aspect ratio 1.85:1 — Fantasy

 Pasolini’s 11th feature, a beautiful and erotic adaptation of the medieval Middle Eastern folk tales.

-Later in 2021, I will most a review of Arabian Nights.
+Later in 2022, I will post a review of Arabian Nights.

 FILMS: Shorts and Documentaries | 1.
 Accattone | 2.
 Mamma Roma | 3.
 Gospel According to Saint Matthew | 4.
 Hawks and Sparrows | 5.
 Oedipus Rex | 6.
 Teorema | 7.
 Porcile | 8.
 Medea | 9.
 Decameron | 10.
 Canterbury Tales | 11.
 Arabian Nights | 12.
 Salo.

 Full review forthcoming, but here are a few notes.
 This film is one of the greatest screen fantasies I’ve seen.
 It is the third part of Pasolini’s monumental Trilogy of Life, comprised also of The Decameron and Canterbury Tales.
 Arabian Nights exists in at least four different cuts: the Criterion Collection version runs 130 minutes.
 The French version runs 111 minutes, and the German cut is 140 minutes.
 Pasolini has drawn his screenplay from ten of the roughly 101 Arabian Nights tales.
 Wikipedia provides background of the film.